Axway/platform-management-docs/content/en/docs/release_notes/10_05_01_relnotes.md

 ## Platform Management 10.5.1 - 16 Jun 2022

-Platform Management 10.5.1 is a minor release which includes two improvements and one fixed issues.
+Platform Management 10.5.1 is a patch release which includes two improvements and one fixed issues.

 ## Improvement